OSHAA 30-Hours Professional Diploma in Emergency Services

 • Understand safety protocols to minimise personal risk

-• Apply hygiene and biohazard precautions during emergency response
+• Apply hygiene, biohazard, and infection-control precautions

-Mental Health Awareness in Crisis Response (3 hours)
+Mental Health Awareness in Crisis Response (3 Hours)

 • Recognise signs of stress, trauma, and burnout in emergency personnel